 The Ragdoll has a medium to large-sized body with heavy bones.
 The body is muscular and solid with a somewhat rectangular shape.
 They have a full chest and a thick neck.
 The shoulders and the hindquarters have an equal length.

-The hind legs are slightly longer than front legs and the coat length of the hind legs is also shorter.
+The hind legs are slightly longer than front legs and the coat length of the hind legs is a little shorter.
 The paws are large and rounded.
 They have a long and fluffy tail.

 The head is proportionately large and broad, having a wedge shape that is balanced from all sides.
 The snout is slightly long and gently rounded.
-They have medium-sized ears that are round and slightly bent in the forward direction.
-The cats have large blue eyes in an oval shape.
+They have medium-sized ears that are round and slightly bent forward.
+The cats have large blue oval shaped eyes.

 They have a moderately long and silky coat that feels fluffy and soft.
-The fur on the face and the shoulder blades are shorter than on the rest of the body.
-Most cats of this breed have a cream to white shade on the coat with four distinct style patterns – bicolor, van, mitted, and color print.
+The fur on their face and the shoulders are shorter than on the rest of their body.
+Most cats of this breed have a cream to white color coat with four distinct style patterns – bicolor, van, mitted, and color print.

 All the patterned coats have color points on different parts of the body, prominently on the ears, eyes, paws, and face.
-There are six color points found in the cats – seal, lilac, chocolate, red, cream, and blue.
+There are six color points on these cats – seal, lilac, chocolate, red, cream, and blue.
 These point colors can be solid, lynx (or tortie-lynx), tortie, or torbie.
 As they grow the color points get darker.

 The Ragdoll cats are affectionate and gentle.
-They are relaxed and have an even-temper which makes them an excellent pet for large families.
-The cats are friendly and form strong bonds with their owners.
+They are relaxed and have an even-temper which makes them an excellent pet for any size family.
+These cats are friendly and form strong bonds with their owners.
 As the name suggests the cat likes to be held and carried around in the hands of the family members.

 They are medium energy cats and like to spend a great part of the day sleeping.
-But small, frequent sessions of play with the family members is something they definitely enjoy.
+Small, frequent play sessions with their family members is something they definitely enjoy.
 The Ragdoll is a quick learner and loves to play different games with its owners.
-If you have puzzle games for them to get treats, they will figure them out fairly quickly
+If you have puzzle games for them to get treats, they will be able to solve the puzzles fairly quickly.

 They are not very vocal and are generally well-mannered cats.
 Ragdolls are calm and can stay put for a while.
 Jumping and running around the house is not their thing.

-These cats are intelligent and easy to train.
-As long as you have a litter box that gives them some privacy, and is big enough for them to comfortably fit inside you should have no problems with them using it.
-Just remember to keep it clean as this is the main reason why a cat may not use the litter box.
+These cats are intelligent and easy to litter box train.
+You’ll want to have a litter box that gives them some privacy, and is big enough for them to comfortably fit inside.
+As long as you can do that you should have no problems getting them to use it.
+Just remember to keep it clean because this is the main reason why cats stop using the litter box.

-You may see a few accidents in the beginning but do not punish them.
-Give them praise and treats whenever they use the litter box.
-This will help them to understand what kind of behavior is expected of them.
+You may see a few accidents in the beginning but it’s best not to punish them.
+Give them praise and treats whenever they do use the litter box.
+Positive reinforcement will help them understand what kind of behavior is expected of them.

 If you already have pets in your home then there are some basic steps to take to teach the new cat how to interact with the existing pets.
-After you’ve introduced the new cat to each pet, observe their behavior.
-If the new cat is doing things that the other pets don’t like, you should step in and tell them no. You want to do this before an existing pet tells the new one for you.
+After you’ve introduced the new cat to each pet, watch their behavior.
+If the new cat is doing things that the other pets don’t like, you should step in to interrupt the behavior.
+If you want your current pets to accept the new one it’s best to do this before an existing pet gets too annoyed.

 Clicker training is becoming more popular now.
-Make a noise with the clicker when the cat does something which is considered good behavior.
-It will let them know that this is something that you like and hopefully will do it more frequently.
+We have an entire article that shows you how to train your pets with clicker sounds.
+Basically you make a noise with the clicker when the cat does something which is considered good behavior.
+It will let them know that this is something that you like and hopefully they will continue to do it.

-The Ragdoll cats are kid-friendly and love spending time around them.
-They love being cuddled or carried around by children.
+The Ragdoll cats are kid-friendly and love spending time with them.
+They love being cuddled or carried around by children and playing with them.
 They have good tolerance towards kids and can be quite forgiving when kids don’t play with them as nicely as they should.

 Since the Ragdolls are heavy, some younger children may not be able to hold them without hurting the cat.
 If they are big enough to carry them, teach them to keep one hand between the hind legs and the other between the front legs.